-We’ve never been married in any of these resorts – let alone all of them.
-Nor have we received any incentive to mention those that follow (they have no idea we exist).
-However, we’re eager creatures and like to know what’s what on Koh Samui.
-Our thoughts:
+I’ve never been married in any of these resorts – let alone all of them.
+Nor have I received any incentive to mention those that follow (they have no idea I exist).
+However, I’m an eager creature and like to know what’s what on Koh Samui.
+My thoughts:

-Tongsai Bay: We love the Tongsai Bay.
-It makes us giggle.
+Tongsai Bay: I love the Tongsai Bay.
+It makes me giggle.
 When has a front-desk staff of a top-notch hotel made you laugh?
 That’s their deal – happy excellence.
-But we love their eco resort aspects more than anything, really.
+But I love their eco resort aspects more than anything, really.
 The food is fantastic and the beach is accessible to non-guests only by a very determined kayak journey from Choeng Mon Beach.
-If we were getting married (not to each other, gross) this would be a definite front-runner.
+If I was getting married, this would be a definite front-runner.

 The Four Seasons, Banyan Tree and The Conrad: As above, they’ve all got “private as can be” beaches where you need only shoot the evil eye to fellow guests.
 (Though with a Four Seasons-sized wedding budget you could probably afford to have them “taken care of”.
 Just kidding.
 Don’t kill people.
 It’s not nice).

 The Melati, near Choeng Mon, has fantastic tropical gardens (acres) and an amazing view of Koh Phangan from the beach (plus separate adults and family pools).
-It might need a little spruce-up sooner than later, but we keep it very much on our “yes” list.
+It might need a little spruce-up sooner than later, but I keep it very much on my “yes” list.

 Zazen is all about boutique and has a very different feel than those above.
 For a small wedding it’s an absolute prize of a contender – but Bophut beach will not be private.